-The incidence of SUDI (which includes sudden infant death syndrome (SIDS) and fatal sleep accidents) in Australia has dropped dramatically.
-Putting a baby to sleep on their back, keeping the baby's head uncovered and avoiding exposure to tobacco smoke reduces the risk of SUDI.
+The incidence in Australia of sudden unexpected deaths in infants (SUDI, which includes sudden infant death syndrome (SIDS) and fatal sleep accidents), has dropped dramatically.
+Putting a baby to sleep on their back, keeping the baby’s head uncovered, and avoiding exposure to tobacco smoke all reduce the risk of SUDI.

 The sudden unexpected death of a baby, when there is no apparent cause of death, is now called sudden unexpected death in infancy (SUDI), which includes sudden infant death syndrome (SIDS) and fatal sleep accidents.
 A baby can die of SUDI at any time of the day or night, but most die quietly in their sleep.
 SIDS used to be called ‘cot death’.

-SUDI is more common in babies between the ages of two to four months, but it can happen to younger and older babies too.
+SUDI is more common in babies aged between two and four months, but it can also happen to younger and older babies.
 SUDI occurs in both bottle-fed and breastfed babies.
 Of those who die, around 60 per cent are boys.

 Causes of SUDI

-People once suspected such things as choking, parental neglect or accidental smothering, but the real causes of SUDI remain unknown.
+People once suspected such things as choking, parental neglect or accidental smothering, but the real cause of SUDI remains unknown.
 There are no consistent warning signs to alert us to the risk of SUDI.
-Sometimes the baby wasn’t feeding well on the day they died or may have had a slight cold or tummy upset.
+Sometimes, the baby wasn’t feeding well on the day they died or may have had a slight cold or tummy upset.

 Minor infections are often found in SUDI babies, but these infections are mild and not enough to have caused death.
-In some cases, bloodied froth or vomit is found around the baby’s mouth, but this naturally occurs soon after death and doesn’t cause the death.
-Research is ongoing.
+In some cases, the baby has bloodied froth or vomit around their mouth, but this occurs naturally soon after death and doesn’t cause the death.
+Research into the causes of SUDI continues.

 The number of babies dying suddenly and unexpectedly has reduced dramatically in Victoria.
 The Australian Bureau of Statistics (ABS) compiles statistics on SIDS in Victoria.
 It has found that the incidence of SIDS has fallen by as much as 84 per cent since 1990.